How to correct errors in your credit report

 How to correct a mistake on your credit report

-If you find an error on your credit report, it’s possible that it is reducing your credit score.
+If you find an error, it’s possible that it’s affecting your score.
 The good news is that you can do something about it.
 With so many records on their databases, it is highly unlikely that the CRAs will spot and fix things themselves.
-So it is up to you, but you have the power to change anything that is wrong!
+So it is up to you, but you do have the power to change anything that is wrong.

-The first thing you should do is contact the CRA (or Credit Reference Agency) that is showing the mistake and the company that provided them with the information.
-We’ll take you through how to do this with both!
+The first thing you should do is contact the CRA which is showing the mistake and the company that provided them with the information.
+We’ll take you through how to do this with both

 How do I contact the Credit Reference Agencies to correct errors?

-As soon as you find an error on your credit report you should dispute it with the relevant CRA.
-As mentioned before the so-called Big Three in the UK are Experian, Equifax and TransUnion.
-You’ll want to make sure that your information is correct on all of them as they can hold slightly different details.
+As soon as you find an error on your report you should dispute it with the relevant CRA.
+As mentioned before, the so-called Big Three in the UK are Experian, Equifax and TransUnion.

 • Your contact information